MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 To avoid this, you could now create an AWS Elastic IP (one could also call it static IP) and assign it to the VM, so to ensure the public IP of the EC2 instance is fix.
 The Elastic IP costs 1 cent for each hour it is not attached to an active VM.
 After attaching it, the certificates must be regenerated to be re-issued for the new Elastic IP.

 ### AWS Credentials
 If you are using temporary session credentials obtained from an IAM role assumption as I am doing, you will notice that after the credentials used to create the docker-machine expire, `docker-machine` will throw a 400 error with the info, "RequestExpired: Request has expired".
-Unfortunately, `docker-machine` has stored the inital credentials in the `~/.docker/machine/machines/docker-ml/config.json` and they take precedence over any AWS credentials set in the environment.
+Unfortunately, `docker-machine` has stored the initial credentials in the `~/.docker/machine/machines/docker-ml/config.json` and they take precedence over any AWS credentials set in the environment.
 However, there is an easy fix: edit the `config.json` and remove the lines, containing the Access Key ID, the Secret Access Key, and Session Token.
-From now on, commands issued to `docker-machine` will ressort to the environment variables.
+From now on, commands issued to `docker-machine` will resort to the environment variables.

 ### <a name="ssh_config"></a> Back to the roots: from docker-machine to plain vanilla SSH
 Apart from the `docker-machine ssh`, there is also the `docker-machine scp` subcommand to allow file transfers between the remote machine and local machine.
 However, should you prefer using plain-vanilla `ssh` and `scp` or should you also want to use `rsync`, you could append the following snippet to your `~/.ssh/config` file.